 There can be no perfect time to visit the Charles bridge as it has seen a steep rise in tourists since the 20th century.
 Although the early morning and late nights will see far fewer people and then you can tickle your photographic urge to the maximum.
 The Charles bridge is not only the connecting medium between the old town & the castle, various artists, musicians also divulge their way to the tourists.

-#Roam through the Prague Castle
+Roam through the Prague Castle

-The Prague castle dates back to the 9th century and till date an official residence of the President of Czech Republic.
+The Prague castle dates back to the 9th century and till date an official residence of the President of the Czech Republic.
 Though beautiful in a unique manner it differs from the rest of the town from the colors.
-The walk from the old town square to the castle is little uphill and might take 30 minutes or more depending on your stops for pictures or coffee.
+The walk from the old town square to the castle is a little uphill and might take 30 minutes or more depending on your stops for pictures or coffee.
 Walking through the grand Prague castle is one of the best memories I have from Prague and surely one of the many best places to see in Prague.

 I took a coffee break and am also guilty of being a slow explorer.
 The Prague castle consists of a huge complex and requires a lot of walking so wearing comfortable shoes are what I recommend.
 The Prague castle offers some of the best views of the Prague town and even a normal mobile phone can capture awesome shots.

 Drool over the St. Vitus Church’s architecture

 Although the St. Vitus Church is officially the part of Prague Castle and while roaming around the castle premises, one cannot misses crossing ways with the noticeable St. Vitus Cathedral.